Political Science – Field of study catalogue MU

-The conceptualisation of the Political Science Master's study programme aims to broaden students' knowledge and skills in the sphere of political theories, political institutions and their functioning, electoral systems, political marketing, political mediation of interests, Czech politics and political management.
+The Political Science Master's study programme aims to broaden students' knowledge and skills in the sphere of political theories, political institutions and their functioning, electoral systems, political marketing, political mediation of interests, Czech politics and political management.
 The emphasis is put on the ability to analyse complex political phenomena and processes, and also critical thinking.
 Students obtain deeper knowledge within political science sub-disciplines.
 Moreover, they are encouraged to take an active part in departmental research projects.

 After successfully completing his/her studies the graduate is able to:

 - independently analyze political phenomena and processes

 - understand and analyze the key institutions of modern era and their development

 - design a political science research proposal aimed at investigating a specific political phenomenon and conduct the research